 - This website is super helpful in determining what schools offer distance programs and what prereqs are necessary for each program.

 - Complete an ACEND®-accredited supervised internship at a health-care facility, community agency, or a foodservice corporation or combined with undergraduate or graduate studies.
 Typically, a practice program will run six to 12 months in length.

 - Some programs include this internship as part of their program.
 They are called “Coordinated Programs.”
 I went to a coordinated program for grad school, so I received my MPH concurrently while doing my internship.

-- If you don’t do a coordinated program, once you complete your DPD requirements, you will need to apply to an internship separately.
-To do this, you will receive a verification statement indicating completion of the didactic program in dietetics components prior to applying to the dietetic internship match.
+- If you don’t do a coordinated program, once you complete your DPD requirements, you will need to apply to an internship separately (All Access Internships will help you match (use code BUCKETLISTTUMMY for 20% off!).
+To do this, you will receive a verification statement indicating completion of the didactic program in dietetics components prior to applying to the dietetic internship match

 - Pass a national examination administered by the Commission on Dietetic Registration (CDR).
 For more information regarding the examination, refer to CDR’s website at www.cdrnet.org.